poladinesh/MLOpsDemo/Container-Demo.md

 10. Run the downloaded container image from Dockerhub

         docker run -p 8000:8000 mlops-demo:v2

+>[!note] : Exit code 255 - architecture mismatch:
+    If the Docker image is built for a different architecture than the host system (e.g., x86_64 image on an ARM64 instance), it can lead to an "exec format error" and a 255 exit code.

 11. Access the app at http://localhost:8000 or http://localhost:8000/docs